Darr: Casting

-Music and soundtrack
+Soundtrack

-The music for Darr was composed by the duo Shiv–Hari with lyrics of the songs penned by Anand Bakshi.
+The soundtrack was composed by the duo Shiv–Hari, with the lyrics written by Anand Bakshi.

 It was the second best-selling Bollywood soundtrack album of the year, being surpassed only by Baazigar (which also starred Shah Rukh Khan).
 The soundtrack album sold about 4.5 million units in India, earning at least ₹10.8 crore.
 Rakesh Budhu of Planet Bollywood in his review gave the album 8.5 stars out of 10.

 Darrs soundtrack marked one of the earliest instances of Udit Narayan supplying his voice for Shah Rukh Khan.
 Narayan's voice went on to be featured in the soundtracks of every single one of Khan's collaborations with Yash Raj Films until Veer-Zaara (2004).